 Here are some places of religious significance that you ought to visit with Cordelia Cruises:

 1. Marundheeswarar Temple

 This famous temple in Chennai is believed to be built in 11th Century.
-Here, Lord Shiva is worshiped as Marundheeswarar- healer of all ailments.
-Well, the folk tales have told us that Rishi Valmiki worshiped Lord Rama, under the holy vanni tree, which is seen in the humongous 1 acre temple ground.
+Here, Lord Shiva is worshipped as Marundheeswarar- healer of all ailments.
+Well, the folk tales have told us that Rishi Valmiki worshipped Lord Rama, under the holy Vanni tree, which is seen in the humongous 1-acre temple ground.
 Marundheeswarar Temple is counted as one of the Trinity sea shore temples in Tamil Nadu; the other two being Kapaleeswarar temple in Mylapore and Thyagarajaswamy temple in Thiruvottiyur.

 2. Arulmigu Ramanatheswarar Temple